TARGENE/TMLE.jl/paper/paper.md

 TMLE.jl is already being used in three large scale genomic projects:

-- The evaluation of semi-parametric methods in population genetics with application to UK-Biobank data [@labayle2025semi]
+- The evaluation of semi-parametric methods in population genetics with application to UK Biobank data [@labayle2025semi]
 - The discovery of genetic variants affecting human traits via differential binding (ongoing)
 - The discovery of genetic variants associated with Myalgic encephalomyelitis (ongoing)